Paper Airplane Game

 - Which iteration stood out?

-- How did you feel like working as a team?
+- How did you feel working as a team?

 - Did leadership change during the iterations?